We’ve all lost someone we’d like to bring back, and at Japan’s Obon Festival

 (also O-bon or Bon), spirits that have left the living are lured back with lanterns, candles and dance.
 This Japanese version of Asia’s hungry ghosts festivals is the nation’s most important religious holiday, based on the Buddhist belief that on the 15th day of the 7th month, the gateways to Heaven and Hell open, allowing spirits to visit the living world.

-A Spiritual Tale
+Obon's Spiritual Tale

 , one of Buddha’s disciples who used his supernatural powers to check on his deceased mother.
 Mokuren discovered she had fallen into the realm of the hungry ghosts, a spiritual place often described as a parallel world of suffering endless hunger.
 Japan’s hungry ghosts come in two forms: Gaki (餓鬼), who were greedy in their lives and in the afterlife suffer insatiable hunger for one particular object, no matter how strange; and Jikininki (食人鬼), who were selfish among the living and now only have an appetite for the dead, looting graveyards at night searching for human flesh.

 Buddha suggested Mokuren pray to a group of monks, who were returning from a summer pilgrimage on the auspicious 15th day of the 7th lunar month.
 Mokuren’s prayers were answered, and his mother was released from the realm of the hungry ghosts.
 Upon her release, Mokuren remembered his mother’s acts of kindness and danced for joy.
 That very dance has turned into the Bon dance, one of the most lasting cultural symbols of this festival.